XXX (2002 film): Production

-In July 2001 it was announced that Vin Diesel will receive in the neighborhood of $10 million to star in the film, with an initial release date of July 26, 2002.
-In August 2001, Sony put a large billboard of XXX in Hollywood, before a script had been written.
-There was also a teaser trailer released on May 3, 2002.
-It was then attached to Spider-Man, and shown on the web.
+In July 2001, it was announced that Vin Diesel would receive in the neighborhood of $10 million to star in the film, with an initial release date of July 26, 2002.
+It is believed that before Diesel was cast, Eric Bana turned down the lead role of Xander Cage.
+In August 2001, Sony put up a large billboard advertising the film in Hollywood, before a script had been written.

 Filming took place at three locations.
 Most of the film is set in Prague, Czech Republic.
 The Corvette jump was filmed at the Foresthill Bridge in Auburn State Recreation Area, Auburn, California.
 The final scenes were set in Bora Bora, Tahiti, and other areas in southern West Virginia.

 Several Czech Su-22s were used for the film.
-It was one of the last "actions" of these aircraft – Czech Air Force decommissioned Sukhois in 2002.
+It was one of the last actions of these aircraft – the Czech Air Force decommissioned Sukhois in 2002.

 Vin Diesel did many of his own stunts, director Rob Cohen said: "I think the thing is that Vin did more than he should have, but less than he wanted to."
 Diesel took a fall during the avalanche scene, and landed head first and wasn't moving, and Cohen was worried the star of the film might have broken his neck.
-The Corvette bridge based jump was performed by Tim Rigby wearing a Vin Diesel mask.
+A scene where Cage base jumps from a Corvette was performed by Tim Rigby wearing a Vin Diesel mask.
 The motorcycle jump was performed by professional motocross rider and stuntman Jeremy Stenberg, and Diesel's face was later added digitally.

-Stunt player Harry O'Connor, Diesel's stunt double, was killed on April 4, 2002, when he hit a pillar of the Palacký Bridge in Prague, para-sailing during one of the action scenes.
+Stunt player Harry O'Connor, Diesel's stunt double, was killed on April 4, 2002, when he hit a pillar of the Palacký Bridge in Prague while para-sailing during one of the action scenes.
 The accident occurred while filming the second take of the stunt; O'Connor's first attempt was completed without incident and can be seen in the completed film, which was dedicated to him.

 The first few minutes of the film take place at a concert of German Neue Deutsche Härte band Rammstein in Prague, performing the song "Feuer Frei".
 The same clip is available, but from the band's perspective (with only brief scenes from the film) in their video compilation Lichtspielhaus.